taoky/admirror-speedtest/README.md

 - `deps` directory in admirror-speedtest executable's parent directory
 - Current working directory

+Note that libbinder is now seperated to another repo: <https://github.com/taoky/libbinder>, with glibc & musl support.

-And throws error if not found.
+It throws error and git support will not be available if `libbinder.so` is not found.

 ## Config file format